hamlet-io/docs/docs/getting-started/install.md

 ## Confirm your setup

-So now that we have hamlet installed we should confirm that everything is working as expected with a couple of tests
+Now that we have hamlet installed we should confirm that everything is working as expected with a couple of tests.

 1. Make sure hamlet is installed and available from your shell.
-In a terminal window run
+In a terminal window run:

   ```console
   hamlet --version
   ```

-  This will return the version of hamlet you have installed
+  This will return the version of hamlet you have installed.

   ```console
   hamlet, version 9.3.0
   ```

-1. Now we want to test that the hamlet parts are working as expected.
+1. We now want to test that the individual parts of hamlet are working as expected.

   Run the following command: